archagon/archagon.net/_drafts/2014-09-08-mac-address-spoofing-for-travel.md

 Your MAC address resets when you restart your computer, but I'm pretty sure you'll always be able to see the original address with the networksetup command above.

 This might seem like an esoteric procedure, especially if you're a non-technical user.
-However, I've already run into at least three situations where this spoofing was required.
+However, I've already run into at least four situations where this spoofing was required.
 One allowed me to stay indefinitely on a free Wi-Fi hotspot for longer than the allotted 30 minutes, and another allowed me to spoof my phone's MAC address and log into a restricted network.
+Just today, I needed to spoof my iPhone's MAC address to my laptop, because the hostel internet was being extremely picky and allowed my phone to connect, but not my computer.

 And of course, I was finally able to log back into the HI-Quebec and watch aaaalllll the YouTube I wanted!